On the semi-simplicity conjecture for $\mathbb{Q}^{ab}$: Notation

-For a field $\KK$ of characteristic $0$ and $V$ a finite-dimensional $\KK$-vector space, we will say that a linear endomorphism $\varphi$ of $\KK$ is \textit{semi-simple} if it is diagonalizable after a finite extension of $\KK$.
-Let $V_\rho$ be an $\ell$-adic representation of $\Gamma_\Q$ and $p\neq\ell$ a prime where $V_\rho$ is unramified, we will say that $\rho$ is \textit{semi-simple at $p$} if one (or equivalently any) Frobenius element at $p$ acts via a semi-simple automorphism.
+Let $\KK$ be a field of characteristic $0$ and $V$ a finite-dimensional $\KK$-vector space.
+We say that a linear endomorphism $\varphi$ of $V$ is \textit{semi-simple} if it is diagonalizable after a finite extension of $\KK$.
+Let $V_\rho$ be an $\ell$-adic representation of $\Gamma_\Q$ and $p\neq\ell$ a prime number where $V_\rho$ is unramified, we say that $\rho$ is \textit{semi-simple at $p$} if one (or equivalently any) Frobenius element at $p$ acts via a semi-simple automorphism.